 Report Online: Discrimination and Sexual Misconduct Reporting Form

 The Title IX Coordinator is responsible for coordinating the University’s compliance with federal and state discrimination and sexual harassment laws, including Title IX.
 The Director of the Office of Equal Opportunity & Affirmative Action (EO/AA) is the Title IX Coordinator for the UM community.
 The Title IX Coordinator oversees compliance with the University’s policy prohibiting discrimination, harassment, sexual misconduct, stalking, and retaliation.
 Specifically, the Title IX Coordinator will:

 - Coordinate educational programs regarding discrimination and sexual harassment prevention for students, staff, and faculty;

 - Respond to, investigate, and/or seek resolution to allegations of discrimination and sexual harassment following the procedures;

 - Provide information about and, if requested, assist with criminal reporting;

 - Provide information about resources for obtaining advocacy, healthcare, and counseling services; and

 - Coordinate interim measures such as arranging for an escort on campus, modifying campus living arrangements, and helping with academic accommodations.

-A full copy of the University’s Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy and the accompanying Discrimination Grievance Procedures are available in the policy section of the EO/AA website.
-More information about reporting options, resources and other information about sexual harassment, including sexual assault, is located at www.umt.edu/sexualmisconduct.
+A full copy of the University’s Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy and the accompanying Discrimination Grievance Procedures are available on the Grievance Procedures page in the Investigation Process section of the EO/AA website.
+More information about reporting options, resources and other information about sexual harassment, including sexual assault, is located at http://www.umt.edu/sexualmisconduct/.